katzurik/DPR/README.md

 ## DPR retriever inference on StrategyQA dataset
 We used DPR for inference on StrategyQA datset.
-During inference, the model retrieve the most relevant paragraphs to the question from the corpus.
+During inference, the model retrieves the most relevant paragraphs to the question from the corpus.

 ### Convert strategyQA corpus to DPR format
 We converted the corpus used by strategyQA to the DPR format so that it could be loaded and indexed by the model during inference.